Johnnie Johnson (musician): Career

 Johnson was known to have a serious drinking problem.
 In Berry's autobiography, he wrote that he had declared there would be no drinking in the car while the band was on the road.
 Johnson and his bandmates complied with the request by putting their heads out the window.
 Johnson denied the story but said he did drink on the road.
 Johnson quit drinking in 1991, after nearly suffering a stroke on stage with Eric Clapton.

-Aside from songwriting and performing with Chuck Berry, Johnson made many significant contributions to blues and rock and roll.
+Aside from songwriting and performing with Berry, Johnson made many significant contributions to blues and rock and roll.
 Johnson was the leader of Albert King's rhythm section during King's most prolific and musically significant period.
 Johnson also served as one of the cornerstones of the St. Louis blues scene.
 In the early and mid 1980s he was a member of The Sounds of The City, with vocalist Larry Thurston, bassist Gus Thornton, and guitarist Tom Maloney.
-Johnson performed all over St Louis with Tommy Bankhead, Oliver Sain, and many significant blues artists throughout their lives.
+Johnson performed all over St. Louis with Tommy Bankhead, Oliver Sain, and many significant blues artists throughout their lives.

 Johnson received little recognition until the Chuck Berry concert documentary, Hail!
 Hail!
 Rock 'n' Roll, was released in 1987.
 The experience forged a permanent bond between him, Keith Richards, Eric Clapton, and Steve Jordan.
 Although Johnson had been supporting himself as a bus driver in St. Louis, the exposure and experience of the film helped him return to headlining.

 He recorded his first solo album, Blue Hand Johnnie, that year.
 Having worked steadily in St. Louis, Johnson returned to performing all over the world.
 He performed with the Kentucky Headhunters on occasion and was featured in both the "Dumas Walker" and "Walk Softly on This Heart of Mine" videos.
 Eric Clapton hired him as a featured artist for his annual Royal Albert Hall blues shows.
 Keith Richards employed Johnson in the Xpensive Winos, and Johnson played piano on Richards' debut solo album, Talk Is Cheap (1988).
 Johnson toured worldwide as a solo artist, and released records produced by Keith Richards, Jimmy Vivino, and Al Kooper.
 He later performed with Richards, Clapton, Buddy Guy, John Lee Hooker, Bo Diddley, and George Thorogood on Thorogood's 1995 live album, Live: Let's Work Together.
 In 1996 and 1997, Johnson toured with Bob Weir's band, Ratdog, playing 67 shows.
 In 1997, Johnson, Raymond Cantrell, and Stevie Lee Dodge composed the St. Charles Blues Trio.